BrendelGroup/pdom-genome-project/methylation/README.md

 ## Preliminary assessment of conservation

-Used CLUSTAL to align each set of DNMTs and get a preliminary assessment their conservation.
+Used CLUSTAL to align each set of proteins and get a preliminary assessment their conservation.

 ```bash
 clustalo --in dnmt1-hym.faa --outfmt clu --wrap 100 > dnmt1-hym.clu